 Posted on 26 June 2012.

-Exchange Traded Notes trade in the same manner as stocks, which means traders and investors can buy and short sell Exchange Traded Notes using brokerage accounts in the same way they buy and short stocks.
-Exchange Traded Notes can be purchased using a margin account to increase trader and investor exposure to Exchange Traded Notes.
-The valuation and pricing of Exchange Traded Notes are continuously updated during the trading day, based on the underlying value of the tracking index or other tracking financial instruments and market supply and demand for Exchange Traded Notes.
+Exchange Traded Commodities trade in the same manner as stocks via regular brokerage accounts, which means traders can buy and short sell Exchange Traded Commodities without opening up commodity trading accounts and without buying and selling commodity futures and options directly.
+Exchange Traded Commodities can be purchased using a margin brokerage account to increase an trader’s Exchange Traded Commodities buying power.
+The valuation and pricing of Exchange Traded Commodities are continuously updated during the trading day, based on the underlying value of the financial instruments, such as futures and options, used by the funds to track the value of the underlying commodities.

 © 2013 StockRockandRoll, LLC | All rights reserved